-What I mean by this is try your best not to slip up again.
-Failing to stay consistent with a habit once or twice isn’t a big deal.
-It only becomes a big deal when it starts happening 4, 5, 10 times in a row.
+Generally, failing to stay consistent with a habit once or twice isn’t a big deal — and research backs this up as well.
+It only becomes a big deal when it starts happening 4, 5, 10, and more times in a row.
 That’s when things start deteriorating, and your progress begins to regress.

 But even then, it’s still not an excuse or a reason to give up.
 You’re not weak-willed for it, you’re not broken or a loser.
 You’re just early in the process.